Updated: Oct 5

 It was also May so not the right time to plant so over the course of the summer I started to hoard plants in the nursery that would work for this planting.
 Nice to have a nursery.
 About a month ago we brought in 5 truck loads of gravel to make paths going into the woods then 5 yards of soil for planting.
 A couple weeks ago we planted over 400 plants in the new area.
 I wanted it to blend into the woods.

 The other little challenge I forgot to mention is we have about 100 birds, 70 chickens plus peacocks, ducks, guinea hens and turkeys.
 They all have access to the woods.
 They make gardening difficult so I screened off an area where the stumps are.
 The area is about 25 feet wide and 65 feet long.
 I used a 3 foot tall mesh netting that is barely visible so it blends into the other part of the woods nicely.
+That worked for a bit but eventually they figured out how to get over the mess so that was replaced with cattle fencing.
 The next challenge was access so Gary built two stone gates, one to come in and the other to leave.
 The stone also looks very natural and most came from the site while we were planting.
 The garden is on glacier till so no shortage of rock.
 Every time you dig a hole you get rocks.

 Into the woods

 I now have my secret garden in the woods.
 It is much smaller in scale than the two Stumperies that inspired me so it is more of Stumpette but for me it is just as magical.
 Thanks to Pat and Richie for the inspiration and thanks to my neighbors for the opportunity.